 “The Lahore Fort and Badshahi Mosque are two of the greatest structures ever built.”

 After finishing the preliminary meeting, we step outside the hotel to greet our driver and his ride.
 The driver was a man named Mr. Khan, who cared for his Duster like his own wife gave birth to it, piece by piece.
-He was a very amiable, the kind of person you mistakenly call by a different name but he just goes along with it.
+He was very amiable, the kind of person you mistakenly call by a different name but he just goes along with it.

 Wasting no time though, we made for Lahore Fort.